PatoGM/first-discordjs-bot/README.md

 1. Most of this code is copied straight from https://discordjs.guide/creating-your-bot
 2. Bot tokens are normally not meant to be casually shared
 3. In order for a bot to work, someone must be running it!
 I'm currently doing so myself.
-If more than one person is running the bot, the newest instance will continue working while older instances will crash when a slash command is called.
+If more than one person is running the bot, the newest instance should continue working while older instances might crash when a slash command is called.
+4. In order to update the currently running instance of this bot, simply push changes to this repo.
+Make sure index.js is correctly updated by running "tsc -w" whenever you are updating index.ts before pushing your changes.
-4. I might/will mess up the code inside this repo (accidentaly) at some point!
+5. I might/will mess up the code inside this repo (accidentaly) at some point!

-## Setting up bot for local development
+## Setting up environment for local development / testing

 1. git clone https://github.com/PatoGM/first-discordjs-bot.git
 2. npm install